 BabyCenter says that you can feed your children shellfish as early as 4 to 6 months old.
 However, all health resources, such as the American Academy of Pediatrics (AAP), say to be absolutely certain that your baby does not have any kind of food allergy or chronic eczema, as shrimp could potentially trigger an allergic reaction.

 If your baby is in the clear for allergies, then we say feel free – and even encourage you – to make wild-caught American shrimp a staple of your baby’s diet as soon as possible!
 Try serving it in a light gumbo, mix it in with mashed avocado, or serve it with rice!
 While our Recipes page is typically more designed for traditional meals, feel free to tweak our recipes in ways that would suit your baby’s tastes!
-And of course, we always recommend you use Wild American Shrimp, easily located in your nearby markets and grocery stores, just look for the words, “wild-caught American shrimp” on the packaging.
+And of course, we always recommend you use Wild American Shrimp, easily located in your nearby markets and grocery stores or available to order online, just look for the words, “wild-caught American shrimp” on the packaging.

 * Disclaimer: Always be sure to discuss with your pediatrician before introducing new foods to your infant.

 American Shrimp Processors Association Launches Trade Petitions Addressing Unfair Dumping and Illegal Subsidies

 Read additional information about the trade petitions, including public copies of ASPA filings.
 Today, the American Shrimp Processors Association (ASPA) filed trade petitions seeking antidumping...